professor-curious-logo

 All Flashcards

-What is the effect of deforestation on the carbon cycle?
+What are the key processes in the carbon cycle?

-What is the effect of agricultural runoff on the nitrogen cycle?
+What are the key processes in the nitrogen cycle?

 Significance of climate in defining biomes?